SPIRITUAL LIFE COMMITTEE

 The Spiritual Life Committee wants to support the GH mission while helping residents understand the current cultural upheavals over racism.
-Over the next year, the Committee and its Senior Quest for Meaning subcommittee will be offering a number of opportunities to explore the topic of becoming an anti-racist.
+The Committee and its Senior Quest for Meaning subcommittee continue to offer a number of opportunities to explore the topic of becoming an anti-racist.